vadalser-ctrl/ad-genius-capstone/README.md

 It's a multi-agent system that writes perfect Google Ads campaigns.
 It reads a website, figures out the strategy, writes the ads, and then **checks itself** to make sure everything is compliant.

 **The Cool Part (Hybrid Architecture):**
 The system tries to use Google Vertex AI (Cloud) first.
 But if the cloud is unreachable or errors out, it doesn't crash.
 It automatically switches to a **Local Agent** running on my machine.
 Zero downtime.
+Current SDK Limitations Bypass: Implements a custom failover to handle ReasoningEngine instabilities experienced during high-load scenarios.

 ### Key Features
 *   **🔄 "Cloud-to-Local" Switch:** The script detects cloud errors and instantly switches to local processing.
 It just works.